J2PCastro/devops-23-24-PSM-1231836/ca3/part2/README.md

 The objective of this report is to furnish a comprehensive overview of the second part of the third class assignment.
 This part focuses on the use of Vagrant an open-source tool used for building and managing portable virtual development environments.
-The report will provide a detailed explanation of the Vagrantfile used to create the virtual machine, the installation of the necessary software, and the configuration of the virtual machine.
+The report will provide a detailed explanation of the Vagrantfile used to create the virtual machines ( VMs), the installation of the necessary software, and the configuration of the virtual machine.
 Additionally, the report will tackle the challenges encountered during the assignment and the solutions implemented to overcome them.

 Vagrant allows developers to create reproducible and isolated development environments, making it easier to share and collaborate on projects across different machines and operating systems.
-With Vagrant, you can define your environment's configuration in a simple text file and quickly spin up or tear down virtual machines with the desired specifications.
+With Vagrant, you can define your environment's configuration in a simple text file and quickly spin up or tear down VMs with the desired specifications.

-Vagrant provides key advantages for development teams.
+It also provides key advantages for development teams.
 It ensures portability and consistency by offering a uniform environment across machines and Operating Systems (OSs), easing project sharing.
 Its isolation and repeatability features create isolated virtual environments, preventing conflicts and enabling easy replication.
 Moreover, Vagrant streamlines setup through automated provisioning, automating configuration tasks and enhancing reproducibility across